Medicare plan open-enrollment periods are different for a Medicare Supplement compared to a Medicare Advantage HMO or Part D Rx plan.

 Medicare Part D Rx … The companies offering Medicare Part D Rx plans can change the plan deductible amounts, move common drugs to a higher tier level, causing higher out-of-pocket amounts, and of course increase the plan monthly premiums.

-Medicare Advantage HMO and PPO plans … also change from year to year.
+Medicare Advantage HMO & PPO plans … also change from year to year.
 Deductibles, premiums, drug formulary lists and many other parts of the plan benefit outline.

 Sometimes the change is incremental and you may not notice much the first year or two, But after a few years of change the plan may not even resemble the plan you originally enrolled in.
 Other times the change is quite drastic and you will feel the difference immediately.
 Feel free to contact me during open enrollment, I’ll be happy to give you the updated information and inform you of the changes.

-All plan changes during open enrollment will take effect on January 1.
 The changes are guaranteed and not subject to medical review.
-If you are on Medicare A and B and live in the county where the plan is available, you are eligible for coverage.
+If you are on Medicare A and B and live in the county where the plan is available, you are eligible for the plan.

 Most companies disclose the changes and plan outlines for the following year on or near October 1.
 This is a good time to look at your current plan and company along with the other available choices in your county.